appsody/website/content/docs/using-appsody/building-and-deploying.md

 As a developer, you develop your app using the appsody CLI, and when you are ready to deploy, you push your code to a repo or create a pull request on GitHub.

 This [example](https://github.com/appsody/tekton-example) shows you how to use Tekton pipelines to deploy your app to a Kubernetes cluster.
 More details on running the Tekton pipeline example for Appsody can be found in the repo [readme file] (https://github.com/appsody/tekton-example/blob/master/README.md).
+The example makes use of a customized Buildah image with the Appsody CLI installed which can be found [here](https://github.com/appsody/appsody-buildah).